Decoupled Diffusion Sampling for Inverse Problems on Function Spaces: Design Rationale and Justification

 \begin{itemize} \item \textbf{Heuristic Cross-Channel Coupling:} As shown in \cref{table:performance} and \cref{fig:fundaps_failure}, ECI-sampling's heuristic replacement of $u$ with observations—lacking both $\nabla_a \| M \odot u - u_{\mathrm{obs}}\|^2$ to guide the $a$-channel and a manifold projection step—causes the inference trajectory to drift from the joint manifold, even destabilizing the $u$-channel's own manifold consistency.
 As also noted in PCFM \citep{utkarsh2025physicsconstrainedflowmatchingsampling}, ECI shows limited robustness in scenarios with discontinuities, making it less effective for our sparse and masked observations that require resolving high-frequency details from partial data.

 \item \textbf{High Computational Cost of Exact Langevin Inference.} As shown in \cref{table:performance} and \cref{table:flow-setup}, OFM regression requires a large number of Langevin iterations to obtain satisfactory posterior samples.
-Using accurate ODE solvers further necessitates backpropagation through the entire trajectory, resulting in substantial computational and memory overhead (\cref{exp:ofm-issue}) and making the method impractical. \end{itemize}
+Using accurate ODE solvers further necessitates backpropagation through the entire trajectory, resulting in substantial computational and memory overhead (\cref{exp:ofm-issue}) and making it impractical. \end{itemize}